Anne Innes-Ker, Duchess of Roxburghe: Family and early life

 Lady Anne Spencer-Churchill was born on 14 November 1854, in London.
 She was the fourth daughter of John Spencer-Churchill, 7th Duke of Marlborough, who served in Conservative governments as Lord President of the Council and Lord Lieutenant of Ireland, and his wife, Lady Frances Vane, daughter of the 3rd Marquess of Londonderry.
 Lady Anne had two brothers and five sisters.
 The children rarely saw their mother, as they were raised by servants.
 Her brother Lord Randolph Churchill later became a Conservative Chancellor of the Exchequer.
 Through him, Anne was the aunt of Prime Minister Winston Spencer Churchill.

 Marriage

-On 11 June 1874, Lady Anne was married to James Henry Robert Innes-Ker, Marquess of Bowmont and Cessford, eldest son of the sixth Duke of Roxburghe.
+On 11 June 1874, Lady Anne was married to James Innes-Ker, Marquess of Bowmont and Cessford, eldest son of the sixth Duke of Roxburghe.
 He succeeded his father as the seventh Duke of Roxburghe in 1879, and Anne became The Duchess of Roxburghe.
 He died in 1892.